tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 acknowledge alarms, but cannot change protection relay settings.
 An Engineer can modify relay settings.
 An Administrator can modify system configuration.

-Stedin's Bedrijfsvoering system explicitly tracks authorisation: a person has a Schakelbevoegd flag if they are authorised to perform switching operations.
+The [Bedrijfsvoering system](../../operating-context/operations-and-cadence/operational-procedures-and-change.md) explicitly tracks authorisation: a person has a Schakelbevoegd flag if they are authorised to perform switching operations.
 Without this flag, a person cannot perform switching, even if they have physical access to the SCADA.